IRUMVAEmmanuel1/Odin-rock_paper-scissors/README.md

-# Rock Paper Scissors Game
+# Rock Paper Scissors Game | Andela KickStart Program

 This is a simple Rock Paper Scissors game programmed in JavaScript.
 The game allows players to compete against the computer in the classic hand game.

 ## Features

-- Player can choose between Rock, Paper, and Scissors.
+- Players can choose between Rock, Paper, and Scissors.
 - Computer opponent randomly selects one of the options.
 - Determines the winner based on the game rules: Rock beats Scissors, Scissors beats Paper, Paper beats Rock.
 - Displays the result and updates the scores.